 Adaptive Images

-A professional, design services adaptive images that easily adjust to the changing screen size and resolution.
-A single image is created and scaled according to the display size as per instructions given to the browser.
+A professional design service provides adaptive images that easily adjust to changing screen sizes and resolutions.
+A single image is created and scaled according to the display size, as per instructions given to the browser.

-SVG files are preferable for non-photographic images like icons.
+In particular, SVG files are preferable for non-photographic images like icons, especially when interactive visuals are being used to help simplify complex services.
 The file formats are lightweight, and you can quickly scale them to varying resolutions without losing the quality of the images.

 img, video, canvas {